Acid Reflux: Symptoms, Causes and Treatment

 Patients with alarm symptoms like dysphagia, odynophagia, anaemia, weight loss, and hematemesis can be evaluated with OGD.
 Patients having symptoms of non-cardiac chest pain which can be due to GERD should be evaluated by OGD.

-Studies like barium radiography can diagnose severe conditions like oesophagitis, esophageal strictures, hiatal hernia, and tumours but there are limited studies on the evaluation of GERD.
+Studies like barium radiography can diagnose severe conditions like oesophagitis, oesophageal strictures, hiatal hernia, and tumours but there are limited studies on the evaluation of GERD.

-Ambulatory esophageal reflux monitoring can diagnose the connection of the symptoms with abnormal acid exposure.
-Ambulatory reflux monitoring helps with the use of a telemetry pH capsule or a transnasal catheter.
+Ambulatory oesophageal reflux monitoring can diagnose the connection of the symptoms with abnormal acid exposure.
+Ambulatory reflux monitoring helps with the use of a telemetry pH capsule or a trans-nasal catheter.
 It helps in identifying the pathological acid exposure and number of reflux episodes.

 Complications of GERD

-Erosions or ulcers of the esophageal mucosa are called erosive oesophagitis.
+Erosions or ulcers of the oesophageal mucosa are called erosive oesophagitis.
 It can be asymptomatic or can have worsening symptoms of GERD.

 Scarring of the oesophagus leading to the formation of peptic stricture can be due to the irritation of exposure to chronic acid.
-The symptoms can be due to esophageal dysphagia or food impaction.
+The symptoms can be due to oesophageal dysphagia or food impaction.

 Barrett’s oesophagus occurs due to chronic exposure to acid.
-This leads to changes in the distal esophageal mucosa.
-It is more commonly found in caucasian males over the age of 50, obese individuals have a history of smoking and any predisposes of esophageal adenocarcinoma.
+This leads to changes in the distal oesophageal mucosa.
+It is more commonly found in caucasian males over the age of 50, obese individuals have a history of smoking and any predisposes of oesophageal adenocarcinoma.

-The risk of esophageal cancer is likely to be high in the case of Barrett’s oesophagus.
+The risk of oesophageal cancer is likely to be high in the case of Barrett’s oesophagus.
 The symptoms include swallowing difficulty and chest pain.

 Stomach acids can remove the enamel of the teeth.
 This leads to the weakening of the teeth and develops cavities.